POLITICAL WORK BIO,

 Teaching Assistant for Dr. Shalom D. Staub in Community Engagement and Social Change (CESC) 50XP: "Engaging Los Angeles" course at University of California, Los Angles, April through June 2023

-Speech at Philippine United People's State of the Nation Address (SONA), NYC Philippine Consulate, August 4, 2019
+Speaker at Philippine United People's State of the Nation Address (SONA), representing Boston Pilipinx Education Advocacy and Resources (PEAR), NYC Philippine Consulate, August 4, 2019

-"Call Her Ganda" film screening panel at Tufts University, November 25, 2018
+Panel facilitator for Boston Pilipinx Education Advocacy and Resources (PEAR)'s "Call Her Ganda" film screening at Tufts University, November 25, 2018

 A clip from my talk on organizing strategies for social justice movements and campaigns (Lesley University, February 2021).